polterguy/phosphorusfive/README.md

 You can easily create your own Active Events, incrementally building on top of your previously created Active Events, that creates much richer
 Ajax widgets than what's shown above.
 Below is a piece of Hyperlambda, that creates an Ajax TreeView, which allows you to browse your folders on disc.
-This [extension widget](/core/p5.webapp/system42/components/common-widgets/tree/) is entirely created in Hyperlambda, but you can also created Active
+This [extension widget](/core/p5.webapp/system42/components/common-widgets/tree/) is entirely created in Hyperlambda, but you can also create Active
 Events in C#.

 ```